Office of Resilience and Coastal Protection

 The Florida Department of Environmental Protection's Office of Resilience and Coastal Protection manages more than 5.3 million acres of submerged lands and coastal uplands in Florida.

 Much of Florida's distinctive character lies in the beauty of its coastline.
-The best of our coastal landscapes as well as several inland waters have been set aside for protection as aquatic preserves.
-Florida's natural beauty always has been a major attraction for both tourists and residents.
-Ironically, the very features that draw people to Florida are potentially endangered by the increased population pressures.
+The best of our coastal landscapes as well as several inland waters is set aside for protection as aquatic preserves.
+Florida's natural beauty is a major attraction for both tourists and residents.
+Ironically, these coastal and inland resources that draw people to Florida are potentially endangered by the increased population pressures.
 Aquatic preserves protect Florida's living waters to ensure they will always be home for bird rookeries and fish nurseries, freshwater springs and salt marshes, and seagrass meadows and mangrove forests.

 These aquatic preserves — located throughout Florida — offer a window into the state's natural and cultural heritage.
 Local leaders long recognized and worked to protect these critically important and ecologically sensitive areas and in 1975, with growing appreciation for their environmental diversity and alluring beauty, Florida enacted the Aquatic Preserve Act.
 This Act brought together existing and future aquatic preserves under one management program to ensure "their aesthetic, biological and scientific values may endure for the enjoyment of future generations."